Able Friend: 2014/2015: five-year-old season

 Able Friend was dropped back to sprint distances for his seasonal debut as his preparation race, at which he finished fourth to Aerovelocity when carrying 133 pounds in the 1200 metre handicap on 26 October.
 The gelding prepared for the Hong Kong Mile with a run in the Jockey Club Mile on 23 November.
 He started the odds-on favourite and won by two and a quarter lengths from Gold-Fun with Ambitious Dragon in third.
 The Hong Kong Jockey Club's report on the race likened Able Friend's dismissal of his opponents as resembling "a lion swatting flies".

-On 14 December, Able Friend started the 4/6 favourite for the 24th running of the Hong Kong Mile.
+On the 14th of December, Able Friend started the 4/6 favourite for the 24th running of the Hong Kong Mile.
 The ten-runner field included Grand Prix Boss (NHK Mile Cup), Hana's Goal (All Aged Stakes) and World Ace from Japan, while Britain was represented by Trade Storm (Woodbine Mile) and Captain Cat (Superior Mile).
 The locally trained opposition to the favourite was headed by Gold-Fun and Glorious Days.
 In the early stages Able Friend raced towards the rear of the field before being switched to the outside 400 metres out.
 He took the lead 200 metres from the finish and drew away to win by four and a quarter lengths from Gold-Fun with Grand Prix Boss in third.
 Following the race, Moore said "He's phenomenal.
 He's got that turn of foot and can relax and not waste energy, then he explodes when you show him daylight.
 I've got one of the best milers on the planet and we'll go for the Stewards' Cup and I'll try to convince the owner to go for the Duty Free."